Marcela Bovio: Ayreon (2003–present)

-Stream of Passion (2005–2016)
+Stream of Passion (2005–present)

 While recording Bovio, Lucassen realized that he wanted to work with her again; he later decided to form a new band, with her on vocals and violin; they formed Stream of Passion in 2005, with a line-up also including Millán on keyboards, and her future husband Johan van Stratum on bass.
 The band released their debut album Embrace the Storm in 2005, with Lucassen acting as composer and Bovio as lyricist.

 After several years of touring and the release of the live album Live in the Real World, several members of Stream of Passion chose to leave the band, including Millán, who had broken up with Bovio, and Lucassen, who had decided to leave to band to continue on its own.
 As the result, Bovio was left as band leader; she, Van Stratum and producer Joost van den Broek shared songwriting duties on their three subsequent studio albums: The Flame Within in 2009, Darker Days in 2011, and A War of Our Own in 2014.
 A War of Our Own was produced and released independently, and funded via the crowdfunding site Indiegogo.

 In April 2016, the band announced via Facebook that they would be separating at the end of the year, stating "Over the past eleven years we've had the time of our lives playing in stages all over the world and sharing moments of joy on stage.
 But all good things come to an end, and we feel it's time to move on and search for new musical challenges.
 We're proud of everything we've achieved, with your help, and we want to end the band history on a high note instead of losing focus, interest and drive.
 Before parting ways as a band we will perform a few goodbye shows; we also want to record a DVD to serve as a memento of the good times we've had. [...]
 Once again, we'd like to express our eternal gratitude for the support you've given us all these years.
 All of us will continue to make music, one way or the other; so we still hope to see you soon on a stage near you.
 Thank you for being part of the wonderful adventure that has been Stream of Passion!"

 The band released a live album entitled Memento later that year, and performed their final show on December 28, 2016.

+In 2022, a band reunion for two concerts scheduled for September 2023 was announced, and the release of an EP with new songs.